truecharts/public/charts/stable/qbittorrent/docs/installation.md

 #### Listening Ports

 ???
-VPN "With VPN" - No need to port forward on your router - If you want fast seeding, you will need a service that supports port forwarding - We use Mullvad, and changed the two ports below to the port that was allocated to me by Mullvad
+VPN "With VPN" - No need to port forward on your router - If you want fast seeding, you will need a service that supports port forwarding and set the TCP Listening Port to the port Desired - Mullvad for example, from Qbit Webui, Tools > Options > Connection tab.
+Set TCP Listening port to the Port Provided by Mullvad

 ???
 NOVPN "Without VPN" - You can leave the two ports default without a VPN - If you want fast seeding though, you will need to port forward this port on your router